khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 5. Which item was the most popular for each customer?
 **Logic:**
-<br> Find the most ordered item for each customer by counting orders and ranking them
+ - Find the most ordered item for each customer by counting orders and ranking them.
 ```sql
 WITH popular_item AS(SELECT
     customer_id,